Science (UIL test): Eligibility

-Each school may send up to three students for each junior high division.
+Each school may send up to four students for each junior high division.
 In order for a school to participate in team competition, the school must send three students.

 For Grades 9-12 each school may send up to six students; students qualify for the next level if they are on the winning team, score in the top three individuals at a meet, or place first in biology, chemistry, or physics.
 In order for a school to participate in team competition, the school must send at least three students.
 Team scores are found by adding the scores of the top 3 individuals from a school.

-Rules and Scoring
+Rules and scoring

 As the format and rules differ significantly for the junior high and high school levels, each is discussed separately below.

 Junior High Level

 The test consists of 50 questions, which must be completed in 45 minutes.
 A time warning is given at 30 minutes.
 At the stop signal, incomplete answers cannot be completed.
 Calculators are not allowed.

 The questions may be answered in any order; there is no penalty for skipping questions.

 Scoring is five points for each correct answer, and two points deducted for each incorrect answer.
 Unanswered questions are not scored.